-Top Five Tips on Smart Social Media for MBA Applicants
+Smart Social Media for MBA Applicants: 5 Essential Tips

 At Fortuna Admissions, advising clients to review their online presence is an early-stage practice, since the overall narrative that comes across through your social media imprint can either enhance or harm your MBA candidacy.

 All told, there’s no need to get paranoid about admission officers trolling your blog archives or ancient Facebook pics.
 Any online audit is likely to be brief given their hefty workloads.
-But a quick skim can impart volumes – a compelling personal brand, or, alternatively, incongruity.
+But a quick skim can impart volumes – a compelling personal brand, or, alternatively, lack of consistency or professionalism.

 Your savvy engagement is ultimately fairly straightforward.
 Think about it like attending a cocktail event with a nametag on: If you wouldn’t share something in person, don’t bring it up online.

 Fortuna Admissions coach Lisa Bevill is former MBA Admissions Director at IE Business School.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.